didoesdigital/plover-dictionaries/README.md

 ## Vocabulary Dictionaries

 - [`nouns.json`](https://github.com/dimonster/plover-dictionaries/raw/master/dictionaries/nouns.json) contains a few hundred additional words.
 - [`condensed-strokes.json`](https://github.com/dimonster/plover-dictionaries/raw/master/dictionaries/condensed-strokes.json) contains a combinations of existing strokes in the main Plover dictionary so that they appear in searches when you look up strokes.
+These words can already be written using the default Plover dictionary and prefix/suffix strokes or punctuation strokes.
+It can be useful for improving dictionary lookups, but is not needed to write the words.